Gustav Overbeck: Life in Borneo

+Personal life

+While in British Hong Kong, he had four children with a Chinese woman named Lam Tsat-Tai.
+They were Lily Overbeck, Oi Moon Overbeck, Annie Overbeck and Victoria Overbeck.

 On 16 March 1870, Overbeck married Romaine Madeleine Goddard (1848–1926).
-Her father, already deceased, was Daniel Convers Goddard (1822–1852), the first Assistant Secretary in the United States Department of the Interior; her mother Madeleine Vinton Dahlgren (1825–1898), daughter of the Congressman Samuel F. Vinton, was a well known author who married Admiral John A. Dahlgren in 1865 (her second marriage).
+Her father was Daniel Convers Goddard (1822–1852), the first Assistant Secretary in the United States Department of the Interior; her mother Madeleine Vinton Dahlgren (1825–1898), daughter of the Congressman Samuel F. Vinton, was a well known author who married Admiral John A. Dahlgren in 1865 (her second marriage).
 The wedding of Overbeck and Romaine Goddard on 16 March 1870 was a social event in Washington, D.C., attended by President Ulysses S. Grant, his wife Julia Grant, Chief Justice Salmon P. Chase, and numerous ambassadors.

 The couple had three sons: Baron Gustav Convers von Overbeck, Baron Oscar Karl Maria von Overbeck and Baron Alfred von Overbeck (1877–1945).
 Romaine was an excellent pianist and often stayed with her family in Washington during her husband's journeys; In December 1875, she was presented by Kurd von Schlözer at the German Embassy in Washington, and began a brief, tempestuous affair with Hans von Bülow.
 Relying financially on the income from a family trust invested in coal mines, she later lived apart from her husband in Baden-Baden and Berlin.
 Little is known about Overbeck's life in the years following the estrangement.
 Overbeck died at the age of 64 in London.